 “Brian!
 Brian, are you okay?”

 I rolled over onto my back and shook my head.
 A face came into view.
 Sharon!
 Nice Sharon.
 I liked her.
 How did she manage to raise these Dual Damiens?

 She leaned down closer and brushed my hair out of my face.
 “Are you alright?
 Can I get you something?”

 In my delirium, I blurted the first thing that came to mind.

 “Did you bring the naked man with you?”

 To be continued…

-(Originally posted in “The Sound and the Fury” on 05/04/09.
-Revised and edited with extra flair for this post.)
+(Originally posted in “Memory Remix” on 01/29/10.
+Slightly revised and edited with extra flair for this post.)